strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 _(The example above has TLS and authentication disabled for simplicity)_

+This will set the annotation on the services and get your Kubernetes cluster to create the Network load balancers instead of the Classic ones.
+Apache Kafka and Strimzi will work with this out of the box without any additional changes.
+However, it will still create a separate load balancer instance for each Kafka broker plus the additional one for the bootstrap service.
-Once the cluster is deployed, you can easily connect to it:
+Once the cluster is deployed, you can easily connect to it using the load balancer DNS name and the port `9094`:

 ```
 $ bin/kafka-console-consumer.sh --bootstrap-server a83231a2e37594f3fbf5c6841de6f729-f13dac31e8214877.elb.us-east-1.amazonaws.com:9094 --topic my-topic --from-beginning